AtlasUnion/Kernel-Development/docs/Preparation/Boot Sequence.md

 Booting is starting up a computer until it is ready for users to use it.
 It is usually initiated by the press of power button on a personal computer although it is possible to initiate booting via software command.
 After you press the power button, the CPU or Central Processing Unit is powered on with no execution logic in the RAM, which is volatile memory and thus lose information once power off and on.
 So, to let the CPU do work, some logic must be loaded into the memory to let CPU execute.

 But how does CPU load anything if nothing in the memory instructs CPU to do so?
-To overcome this dilemma, the computer architect design the cpu so that when someone press the power button and a reset signal is sent to the CPU, the CPU start executing at a predefined address.
+To overcome this dilemma, the computer architects design the cpu so that when someone press the power button and a reset signal is sent to the CPU, the CPU start reading instructions from a predefined address.
 Typically, that address point to a ROM (Read Only Memory), which contains BIOS.

 ???
 "Why CPU needs RAM to execute instruction?"
     Why RAM is needed for CPU to be able to execute instruction?
 This has to do with how CPU was designed.
 The instructions have to be stored somewhere so CPU can read them and then execute.
 The ideal candidate should be fast so it does not impact the CPU performance and also relatively cheap to produce.